 Relaxdays Foldable Fitness Trampoline with Handle

 This is one of the newest rebounders available on the market and in this review.
-We haven’t heard of the name “Relaxdays” so we took it upon us to do some research.
-Turns out the rebounder is made by a German company.
+We haven’t heard of the name “Relaxdays” so we took it upon ourselves to do some research.
+Turns out the rebounder mini trampoline is made by a German company.
 This doesn’t have to mean much, so a test was in order.

-It is for indoor use only, and while it looks well-made, we wouldn’t expose it to rain or snow since we are unsure of its rustproofing, and generally it has a negative effect on the integrity of the rubber bands.
+It is for indoor use only, and while it looks well-made, we wouldn’t expose it to rain or snow since we are unsure of its rustproofing, and generally it hurts the integrity of the elastic bands.
 The blue spring cover is nice, but it’s not made of quality materials.
 It crackles and doesn’t feel nice to touch.
 Overall, the metal structure is well-made, with strong, welded joints.
-It definitely can withstand the weight limit of od 100 kg (220 lbs), and likely even more.
+It definitely can withstand the weight limit of 100 kg (220 lbs), and likely even more.

-There are no springs; this mini trampoline also relies on rubber bands to provide bounce.
+There are no springs; this mini trampoline also relies on elastic bands to provide a bounce.
 The bands are sensibly attached to the mat with the help of sturdy plastic parts that attach to the mat fabric.
-Overall, good design which we believe is reliable.
+Overall, a good design which we believe is reliable.
 It is very quiet.

 It is easy to assemble and dismantle.
-Its foldable construction lends itself to stowing for longer periods of time when not in use, but you have to remove the legs and the stability bar, so the process, while simple, takes time.
-You also get two replacement rubber bands in the package.
+Its folding construction lends itself to stowing for longer periods when not in use, but you have to remove the legs and the stability bar, so the process, while simple, takes time.
+You also get two replacement elastic bands in the package.
 There is a 30 day hassle-free return period.
 Overall warranty situation is unclear, as the supplier is German.
 However, your vendor will be able to assist you further as long as you keep the receipt.